innobright/help.innobright.com/src/inputs/recommended-aovs.rst

 Albedo
 ======

-Unshaded diffuse texture applied with displacement to the geometry, i.e. thge diffuse reflectance of surfaces with the diffuse component.
+Unshaded diffuse texture applied with displacement to the geometry, i.e. the diffuse reflectance of surfaces with the diffuse component.
 Altus prefers the pass with the diffuse component only, with no lighting model applied; the goal is have the constant color on a surface.

 In V-Ray, this AOV is typically called "diffuse_filter"; Arnold, "diffuse_albedo"; Redshift "diffuse_color"; Mental Ray "diffuse_material".